 Although people are using Mosquito coils to a greater extent, it proves to as an efficient way to prevent people from mosquitoes.
 The global market value of mosquito repellents estimates at approx. 4.1 billion US dollars in 2021.
 It forecasts that these numbers cross 6 billion US dollars by 2027.

 In the United States, these numbers are estimated to be at 860 million dollars by 2021.
 43% of the world population using mosquito coil regularly.
 The mosquito’s repellents consist of insecticide mixtures, filler for ex sawdust, stabilizer, and sometimes a fragrance spray which is heated to create vapor mixture of these chemicals which helps to repel or kill mosquitoes.

 A mosquito coil is generally able to provide 8 hrs of continuous small amount vaporizing.
 That prevents its surrounding from mosquitoes.
 It produces some toxic gases like CO, SO2, NO2, and other particulate matter that causes health problems.
 The gases used in these coils lead to environmental health depletion, one of which is lung cancer.

 A researcher found out that 50% of lung cancer patients in Taiwan.
 It is not infects through smoking cigarettes.
 That leads them to lung cancer but with mosquito’s repellents.
-The household of Taiwan regularly uses mosquito coils thrice a week w causes an increment of these toxic gases in the local atmosphere hence leads to an increase in health disease.
+The household of Taiwan regularly uses mosquito coils thrice a week.
+It causes an increment of these toxic gases in the local atmosphere.
+Hence leads to an increase in health disease.